 - Support day to day operations?

 - Increase your market share?

 - Support quality assessment and improvement?

-- Add value to your organization?

 "Champions of data governance should be chosen from the right level and inclusive of frontline staff, not from IT."

 NATHAN ALBRIGHT, Market Analyst, Bryan Health

 HOW DOES YOUR DATA GOVERNANCE INTEGRATE WITH THE HEALTH SYSTEMS STRATEGIC PLAN?